Shruti-S0405/PlacementTraining/Pongal Holiday Assignment/Readme.md

 65. Find out the elements which are not duplicates in the given array 66 Find out elements which are having minimum one duplicate?
 67 Find out element frequency in the given array?
-68 Combine two arrays and develop a third array.
-Consider element by element while combining 69 Combine two arrays and develop a third array.
+69 Combine two arrays and develop a third array.
 Consider element by element while combining and take forward direction from first array    and reverse direction from 2nd array
 70 Sorting int elements from an arrays? (use bubble sort)